 The exercises is Clinical Pilates are performed in a precise and fluid manner which combined with breathing produce improved posture and patterns of movement.

-At the Physio Therapy Centre we teach Clinical Pilates either on a 1-1 basis or in a small class.
+At the Physio Therapy Centre we teach Clinical Pilates either on a 1-2-1 basis.

 Benefits of Pilates